MortenMeisler/AzureAutomationFormGenerator/README.md

 5. You can now build project and if you want publish to own website host.

 ## Usage
 Default landing page will have a right-pane menu with you runbooks listed.
-This will only grap your runbooks with the following tag:
+This will only grap your runbooks with the following **tag**:
-- Key: FormGenerator Value: Public
+- Key: `FormGenerator` Value: `Public`
 ### Other page types
 - Full Width page: https://`<NameOfYourWebSite>`.azurewebsites.net/`<NameOfYourRunbook>`**?pageType=1**
 - Centered page: https://`<NameOfYourWebSite>`.azurewebsites.net/`<NameOfYourRunbook>`**?pageType=2**